Ezequiel Tovar Player Props: Rockies vs. Pirates

-The Colorado Rockies, including Ezequiel Tovar (hitting .212 in his past 10 games, with four doubles, four walks and three RBI), battle starter Rich Hill and the Pittsburgh Pirates at Coors Field, Monday at 8:40 PM ET.
+Ezequiel Tovar -- batting .206 with four doubles, four walks and three RBI in his past 10 games -- will be in action for the Colorado Rockies versus the Pittsburgh Pirates, with Vince Velasquez on the mound, on April 18 at 8:40 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Mariners.
+In his previous game he had a one-hit showing (1-for-4) against the Pirates.

 Ezequiel Tovar Game Info & Props vs. the Pirates